gitworkflows/devpod/memory-bank/components/workspacekit.md

 ## Overview

-Workspacekit is a critical component in Gitpod that manages the container setup and namespace isolation for workspaces.
+Workspacekit is a critical component in Devpod that manages the container setup and namespace isolation for workspaces.
 It serves as the initialization system for workspace containers, setting up the necessary namespaces, mounts, and security configurations to provide a secure and isolated environment for user code execution.

 ## Purpose